 STEP 7: Place a frying pan over medium or low heat and add some oil – just a little vegetable oil.

-STEP 8: When the vegetable oil gets hot, pour in the batter.
+STEP 8: When the vegetable oil gets hot, scoop in the batter.
 When frying, you will see bubbles on top of the Wainan Fulawa.

-STEP 9: Flip it to the other side and allow it to fry for 2 minutes but in low heat.
+STEP 9: Flip it to the other side and allow it to fry for 2 minutes, but on low heat.
+Repeat the process until you are done with the batter.

 STEP 10: When done, turn off the heat, and your Wainan Fulawa is done.